 Join Renowned Nature Photographers & Stay 'Round the Clock in the Polar Bears' Realm

 Day 1: Winnipeg, Manitoba

-Arrive in Manitoba's capital and transfer to the classic Fort Garry Hotel.
-This French-style chateau is a National Historic Site, built in 1913 by the Grand Trunk Pacific Railway and still the grande dame of Winnipeg, offering first-class hospitality.
+Arrive in Manitoba's vibrant capital and transfer to the classic Fort Garry Hotel.
+This French-style chateau is a National Historic Site, built in 1913 by the Grand Trunk Pacific Railway and still the grande dame of Winnipeg, offering elegant atmosphere and first-class hospitality.
 Meet your Expedition Leader for an orientation and welcome dinner this evening.

 Day 2: Winnipeg / Churchill / Tundra Lodge